When the unexpected happened, the Knoll family's life turned upside-down. Here's their story of how life insurance provided some peace of mind.

 For Neva and Morgan, the world has remained a place of infinite possibilities.
 Both girls have pursued and excelled in dance.
 Neva finished high school and is now attending the same university where her parents met.
 Morgan and Melissa drove 1,100 miles to help Neva move into her dormitory.

 “Everyone took heroic measures to help our family have a future,” said Melissa, “the medical professionals and the insurance professionals — I really believe that.
 If our snowmobiling friend hadn’t invited us to see him that day, we wouldn’t have had the life we’ve lived over the past nine years.
 Neva wouldn’t be going to college.
 Morgan wouldn’t be in dance.
-When [our financial advisor] sold us that policy, he handed us our future.”
+When [our financial professional] sold us that policy, he handed us our future.”